peytoncordero/DRI25/pandas.md

 ```
 </Secret>

-Write code to drop all rows where the origin is Vietnam
+Write code to drop all rows where the origin is Vietnam:

 ### Solution
 <Secret>